lucylgao/multi-objective-paper-code-2022/README.md

 ## Required software

-To run the code in this repository, you will need to install (CVX)[http://cvxr.com/cvx/], the (MATLAB Optimization Toolbox)[https://www.mathworks.com/products/optimization.html], and the (MATLAB Symbolic Math Toolbox)[https://www.mathworks.com/products/symbolic.html].
+To run the code in this repository, you will need to install [CVX](http://cvxr.com/cvx/), the [MATLAB Optimization Toolbox](https://www.mathworks.com/products/optimization.html), and the [MATLAB Symbolic Math Toolbox](https://www.mathworks.com/products/symbolic.html).

 ## Organization